-Black Oak Arkansas (the band) put Black Oak, Arkansas (their hometown – population 272) on the map in 1973 with their number one remake of the old LaVern Baker hit Jim Dandy.
+Black Oak Arkansas (the band) put their hometown of Black Oak, Arkansas (population 272) on the map in 1973 with their number one remake of the old LaVern Baker hit Jim Dandy.

 Despotic management and the claustrophobia of living together ultimately drove the band apart.

 In 1979, with BOA now defunct, lead vocalist James L Mangrum – the son of a cotton farmer – moved to Oklahoma, and for a year, he says, “I sat in the house and did cocaine and marijuana and watched HBO”.

 After the band’s million-dollar Arkansas mountaintop retreat – set on thirteen hundred acres in the Ozarks – burned down, he sold the land to pay off the debts.